-The first step before you start trading is fund transfer into your trading account.
-There are different ways of doing the money transfer into your account.
-You can either use the payment gateway, the NEFT/RTGS facility or you can also pay by margin cheque / DD to your broker.
-When you buy shares there is a payin that is debited to your trading account and when you sell shares there is a payout that is credited.
-But before you buy shares you first need to transfer funds into your trading account.
-That is the starting point
+The first step, before you start trading, is fund transfer into your trading account.
+There are different ways of transferring money into your account.
+You can either use a payment gateway, the NEFT/RTGS facility, or you can also pay by margin cheque / DD to your broker.
+When you buy shares, there is a pay-in that is debited to your trading account, and when you sell shares there is a pay-out that is credited.
+But before you buy shares, you first need to transfer funds into your trading account.
+That is the starting point.

 1. Transferring funds via payment gateway

-A common method offered by brokers to transfer funds into the trading account is through the payment gateway.
+A common method, offered by brokers, to transfer funds into the trading account, is through payment gateways.
 Large banks like ICICI Bank, HDFC Bank, Axis Bank, SBI and Citibank all offer payment gateways.
-The advantage of a payment gateway is that you can use any debit card or internet bank account to transfer funds into your trading account.
-When you use a payment gateway your fund transfer happens immediately and your trading account will immediately reflect the credit and you start trading immediately.
-There are 2 things to keep in mind when using payment gateway.
-Firstly, each time you use the payment gateway your broker will debit a fee of between Rs.10 and Rs.20.
+The advantage of a payment gateway is that you can use any debit card or internet bank account to transfer funds into your trading account. , your fund transfer happens immediately.
+Your trading account will reflect the credit and you start trading immediately.
+There are two things to keep in mind when using payment gateway.
+Firstly, each time you use the payment gateway, your broker will debit a fee of between Rs.10 and Rs.20.
 If you are frequently adding funds to your account, then these costs can add up to quite a bit.
 Secondly, SEBI regulations do not permit you to load funds into your trading account using a credit card or a charge card.
 You can only use debit cards or net banking for the purpose.

 2. How to add funds in via NEFT / RTGS / IMPS

 The second and more popular method of fund transfer is through National Electronic Fund Transfer (NEFT).
-Typically, say the time take for NEFT transfer from HDFC to SBI would be 2-3 hours.
-But if the NEFT is done from the same bank where your broker has the account, then the credit is instantaneous.
+Typically, the time taken for a NEFT transfer from HDFC to SBI would be 2-3 hours.
+But, if the NEFT is done from the same bank where your broker has an account, then the credit is instantaneous.
 You will have to add the broker’s bank account as a beneficiary and then transfer funds using the password and the OTP as second level authentication.
 There are no fund transfer charges for NEFT.
 You can transfer funds into your equity trading account or your commodity account via NEFT.
 You can either do the NEFT transfer online or via NEFT cheque at your branch.
 Time taken is the same in both cases.
 Real time gross settlement (RTGS) is the same as NEFT; the only difference being that it is applicable to fund transfers above Rs.2 lakhs.
 What about IMPS?
 Remember, NEFT and RTGS can only be done during normal banking prescribed hours (9.00 am to 6.00 pm).
 If you do the NEFT after the close of NEFT timings then the transfer will only be effected the next banking day.
 The way out is IMPS.
 An IMPS transfer is instantaneous and can also be done outside of NEFT hours and on NEFT holidays.
-Say, the difference between IMPS and NEFT HDFC is the time taken and the 24X7 facility of IMPS.
+The difference between IMPS and NEFT services of HDFC is the amount of time taken and the 24X7 facility of IMPS.
 But IMPS does attract fund transfer charges and that adds to your trading cost.

 3. Transfer through cheque / DD in favour of broker